-- Applications are open for the 2021/2022 Royal Society of Chemistry (RSC) POST Westminster Fellowship scheme.
+- Applications are closed for the 2021/2022 Royal Society of Chemistry (RSC) POST Westminster Fellowship scheme.

 - Open to RSC members who are undertaking or have recently finished their PhD studies.